linknx/linknx-wiki/Conditions.md

 - a `reset-delay` attribute
 - a child element of type `condition`

-The state of a `time-counter` condition depends on the state of its child condition`.
+The state of a `time-counter` condition depends on the state of its child condition.
 It evaluates to `true` once the child condition has remained `true` for a `threshold` period of time.
 Once the child condition has remained `false` for a `reset-delay` period of time, the state of the condition switches back to `false.

 Example: